CanopyTax/cpr-multiselect/README.md

 + `color`: Color for the pills.
 Supports `blue` and `green` currently.
 + `closeOnSelect`: Close the dialog after selection.
 + `keepSearchTextOnSelect`: by default, search text is cleared on select.
 Pass this as true if you want the search text to remain on select.
++ `CustomPillboxComponent`: custom component that triggers the dialog opening rather than using the pill box default
++ `onBlur`: called when dialog is closed

 ### Basic
 ```jsx